Continuous noninvasive arterial pressure: Clinical requirements

-A high demand for easily applicable and accurate CNAP-systems is proven.
-This is why researchers, practitioners and the medical device industry focus on such devices.
-Like in other fields of innovation, the use of small but powerful microcomputers and digital signal processors facilitates the development of efficient blood pressure measurement instruments.
-These processors enable complex and computationally intensive mathematical functions in small inexpensive devices, which are necessary for this purpose.

 Medical need and outcome

 Recent literature, a nationally representative survey among 200 German and Austrian physicians and additional expert interviews provide strong evidence that in only 15% to 18% of inpatient surgeries blood pressure is measured continuously with invasive catheters (IBP).
 In all other inpatient and outpatient surgeries intermittent, noninvasive blood pressure (NBP) monitoring is the standard of care.
 Due to the discontinuous character of NBP, dangerous hypotensive episodes might be missed: In women undergoing Caesarean section, CNAP detected hypotensive phases in 39% of the cases, whereas only 9% were detected by the standard NBP.
 Dangerous fetal acidosis did not occur when systolic blood pressure measured with CNAP was above 100mmHg.
 Another study showed more than 22% of missed hypotensive episodes leading to delayed or no treatment.

 Hemodynamic optimization

-A further advantage of CNAP is hemodynamic optimization using continuous blood pressure and its parameters derived from physiological rhythms and pulse wave analysis.
-The concept has quickly found wide acceptance in anesthesia and critical care: The evaluation of Pulse Pressure Variation (PPV) allows for goal-directed fluid management in sedated and ventilated patients.
+CNAP facilitates hemodynamic optimization using continuous blood pressure and its parameters derived from physiological rhythms and pulse wave analysis.
+The concept has found acceptance in anesthesia and critical care: The evaluation of Pulse Pressure Variation (PPV) allows for goal-directed fluid management in sedated and ventilated patients.

 Further, the mathematical analysis of CNAP pulse waves enables the noninvasive estimation of stroke volume and cardiac output.
 A meta-analysis of 29 clinical trials evidences that goal-directed therapy using these hemodynamic parameters leads to lower rates of morbidity and mortality in moderate and high-risk surgical procedures.